What to Wear in Barcelona | Seasonal Barcelona Packing List

 Oto and I travel with backpacks everywhere we go, which is much more comfortable for us.
 I own a 55 Liter Osprey Farpoint, and Oto has a Cobra 60 from The North Face.

-They both are spacious but small enough to carry on (as a purchased cabin luggage) board at WizzAir, Vueling, or Pegasus.
-If you want a detailed overview, check out my post on Osprey Backpack.
+They are both spacious but small enough to carry on board (as purchased cabin luggage) with WizzAir, Vueling, or Pegasus.
+If you want a detailed overview, check out my post on the Osprey Backpack.

-Nevertheless, if you prefer a suitcase, check out this Samsonite in different sizes and sets or this one that also comes in various sizes.
+Nevertheless, if you prefer a suitcase, check out this Samsonite in various sizes and sets, or this one, which also comes in various sizes.

 Day pack or purse/bag

 I used to bring a small red backpack (shown in the pictures), but it’s very worn out now.
-So, I switched to a bag made explicitly for city exploration – CITYC 2 in 1 Backpack from Driibe.
-And if you want to know why I love this backpack, read my full review
+So, I switched to a bag from Driibe explicitly designed for city exploration.
+Oto also uses the Burton Annex backpack, which works well for daily use and doubles as a practical carry-on for short city trips.

-Remember that Barcelona is full of pickpocketers, so don’t wear your backpack as usual; instead, wear it in front where you can see it.
+Remember that Barcelona is full of pickpockets, so don’t wear your backpack as usual; instead, wear it in front where you can see it.

-One of the reasons I like my Driibe backpack is that it has an anti-theft hidden pocket with a zipper where I put my most important and valuable items that thieves won’t discover.
+One of the reasons I like my Driibe backpack is that it has an anti-theft hidden pocket with a zipper, where I keep my most important and valuable items that thieves won’t find.

 Packing cubes

-This is a lifesaver when traveling minimalist and light.
+This is a lifesaver when traveling minimally and light.
 They come in different sizes and shapes; some even come with a laundry bag.

 We use packing cubes for various clothes, especially those that wrinkle easily.
-Currently, we have compression packing cubes from Gonex, reducing space by 30%.
+Currently, we have compression packing cubes from Gonex that reduce space by 30%.

 Toiletries bag

 We travel with only one because we use fewer liquids and hygiene products that would require two separate bags.
-A while back, we opted for solid shampoo bars, body soaps, and deodorants that are zero waste, lighter, and avoid pouring the liquids into small plastic bottles.
+A while back, we opted for solid hygiene products that are zero-waste, lighter, and avoid pouring the liquids into small plastic bottles.

 Moreover, the solid hygiene products ensure we go through airport security much more effortlessly.
 Currently, we have this toiletry bag in blue from The North Face.
 For more inspiration, see my post on zero-waste and eco-friendly.